Solar power in Maine: Net-metering policy revisions

 In early 2017, the Maine Public Utilities Commission (PUC) made a decision to phase out solar credits over 15 years.
 Current customers and new customers up until January 1, 2018 would be grandfathered and receive the current incentives and terms as of 2017.
 The policy applied to residential solar customers only, not large-scale or community projects.
 The decision was the result of the commission effort to find a middle ground between solar supporters and opponents of net metering.

 Maine Gov. Paul LePage "lambasted the utility regulators" in a "rare press conference."
-He said he wants all three commissioners replaced immediately because of their decision.
-(He appointed all three of them to their seats).
-He also said that he wants to possibly expand the commission from three seats to five seats.
+He said he wanted all three commissioners replaced immediately because of their decision.
+(He appointed all three of them to their seats.)
+He also said that he wanted to expand the commission from three seats to five seats.

 The net-metering policy in force prior to 2017 was restored in April 2019 under Maine Gov. Janet Mills.

 Notable and large installations

 In October 2007, Maine's largest solar array was the 15.12 kW solar array installed at Maple Hill Farm in Hallowell for $166,000, which through June 11, 2012 has generated 73,416 kWh.
 Since then average solar costs have dropped substantially, and continue to decline.

 In 2011 Maine's largest solar array, 41 kW, was installed on the roof of a new, LEED Platinum grocery store in Augusta.
 A 500 kW system is proposed for otherwise unusable land at the former Loring Air Force Base.

 A 9.9 MW solar farm was proposed for Monroe, to be built in 2016.

-In November 2021 a 76.5 MW solar array opened in Farmington as the largest in New England.
+In November 2021, a 76.5 MW solar array opened in Farmington as the largest in New England.